WordPress is WordPress is WordPress, right? Well, no. There’s more than one way that you can WordPress.

 There’s actually a very big difference between WordPress.com and WordPress.org.
 With WordPress.com, you sign up for a plan (either free or paid) and you’re good to go.
 WordPress.org is used for self-hosted blogs; it gives you the framework, and you do the rest.

 So what is self-hosted?
-I’ve never done self-hosted so I may start making things up a little bit, but bear with me.
+I’ve never gone self-hosted so I may start making things up a little bit, but bear with me.
 Any website needs a server to call home.
 For a self-hosted site, you find a hosting service (Bluehost is an example I can think of offhand) and pay them to give your site a place to live.
 You can then find a domain name to attach to your site.
 The framework for the blog comes from WordPress.org.
-You get the code from them, and then it’s up to you to do what you will with it.
-You can track down your own themes, you can add plugins, you can do whatever you’d like.
-WordPress.org just gives you the pieces and you can knock yourself out.

 The biggest plus about self-hosted is that you have control to customize and do whatever you want.
 The downside is that you’re responsible for everything.
 I’m not sure what level of support is available, but you’re still the one that’s ultimately responsible for your site.

 It also seems like there can be challenges integrating with the WordPress.com community.
 I’ve noticed that sometimes if I’m leaving a comment on a self-hosted blog, I don’t necessarily get a WordPress notification of a response to my comment.
 I’m not sure if that’s a theme issue, a plug-in, or what the story is.
-There’s often an option to sign up for email notification, but when I’ve tried that it notifies you of every single comment left on the blog post, which is annoying.
-For me having to sort out that kind of thing would be a deterrent to going self-hosted.
+There’s often an option to sign up for email notification, but when I’ve tried that, it notifies you of every single comment left on the blog post, which is annoying.

-WordPress switched up its plan options a few months back, so there may be some different options since you last looked.
-The only difference between the blogger and the personal plan appears to be that the blogger plan restricts you to a .blog domain, while the personal plan lets you choose from whatever site names are unclaimed.
+WordPress had recently added a blogger plan, and the only difference between it and the personal plan appears to be that the blogger plan restricts you to a .blog domain, while the personal plan lets you choose from whatever site names are unclaimed.
 The premium plan gets you some extra features, including monetization options.
 The business plan is a massive step up from premium, both in cost and features, and then there’s another leap to the e-commerce plan.
 It looks like you’d need to be selling and shipping quite a bit of product to have any need for the e-commerce plan.